WUCHENXI-95/e-portfolio/assignments/industry-visit/README.md

 - The visit was mostly presentation-based.
 I would have liked to see a live demo of their Databricks workspace or Power BI dashboards in action.
 - Time was limited — I did not get to ask about their data quality monitoring process in detail.

-### What I Plan to Do

-- Build a mini version of the PPG inventory pipeline on GitHub using the same Medallion structure, so I have a practical demo for my portfolio.
-- Prepare better questions before future visits by researching the company's public technical content first.

 ---